 In the annals of unsolved American crime, few cases cast a spell quite like the Black Dahlia murder.
-The slaying occurred on January 15, 1947.
+The slaying occurred late on January 14th or in the early morning hours of January 15th, 1947.
 But while decades have passed since newspapers first broke the brutal crime—”LA Girl Slain; Body Slashed in Two”, “Body Dismembered, Left in Field”—the case remains as mystifying as ever.

 Professionals and amateurs alike continue to pore over case details in hopes of a break.
 As recently as a year and a half ago, retired LA detective Steve Hodel announced he had cracked the case with evidence that implicated, of all people, .

 Despite this scrutiny, no one has conclusively fingered the murderer of the Black Dahlia, whose real name was Elizabeth Short.
 For 21 of her 22 years, Short bounced between Boston and Miami; she only lived in southern California for the final six months of her life.
 Yet it’s the arid hills of Los Angeles that are most commonly associated with the victim, and it was the dusty basin due south of downtown LA where her body was found on January 15, 1947.

 Betty Bersinger discovered the remains around 10 a.m. in a vacant lot in Leimert Park.
 At first, she thought she had discovered a discarded mannequin.
 The truth was far more grisly; Short’s body had been bisected at the waist.
 Her intestines were tucked beneath her buttocks; her legs had been spread apart and her elbows bent at right angles in a grotesque pose.
 Short’s face was slit from ear-to-ear in a maniacal Joker-face rictus.
 Her breasts were slashed, her nose broken, vulva mutilated, and her body was drained of blood.